AdrianKriger/eo_for_LandCover/README.md

    - Because I did not have the resources to download an entire years worth of satellite imagery but wanted to test and work through both these solutions; I narrowed the search to when wonderful satellite imagery was available.
 To do so: access [Sentinel Hub](https://www.sentinel-hub.com/), search and note the date a series of suitable images are available.
 No more than one day should do.

      You'll also need a Sentinel-hub account.
 You can get a trial version [here](https://www.sentinel-hub.com/).
 Once you have the account set up, login to Sentinel Hub Configurator.
-By default you will already have the default confoguration with an instance ID (alpha-numeric code of length 36).
+By default you will already have the default configuration with an instance ID (alpha-numeric code of length 36).
 Instructions recommended that you create a new configuration (`Add new configuration`) and set the configuration to be based on Python scripts template.
-Such configuration will already contain all layers used in these examples.
-Otherwise you will have to define the layers for your configuration yourself.

-     After you have decided which configuration to use, you have two options You can either put configuration's instance ID into sentinelhub package's configuration file following the [configuration instructions](https://sentinelhub-py.readthedocs.io/en/latest/configure.html) or you can write it down in the example notebooks.
+     After you have decided which configuration to use, you can either put the configuration's instance ID into sentinelhub package's configuration file following the [configuration instructions](https://sentinelhub-py.readthedocs.io/en/latest/configure.html) or you can write it down in the example notebooks.

 ### Process: